jkkealii/Service_App/README.md

 npm install
 ```

-Install Mongo locally if you don't already have it installed
+Install MongoDB locally if you don't already have it installed
 ```
 brew install mongodb
 ```